BazzaCuda/ffmpegparams/README.md

-Make sure that ffmpegparams.bat and ffmpegparams.ini are in the same folder as ffmpegparams.exe
+Make sure that ffmpegparams.bat and ffmpeg.ini are in the same folder as ffmpegparams.exe

 The .ini file contains some common examples of ffmpeg output switches and will be loaded when the program launches.